AppXpress/PlatformModuleManager/README.md

 folders.
 The lib folder contains reusable javascript files.

-## Running MarvinImport
+## Running PM_Builder

 Marvin should be run in its own folder.
-This folder should contain MarvinImportUtil.
+This folder should contain PM_Builder Util.
-MarvinImportUtil.jar is found in this repository.
-Marvin uses Git, so Git must be installed but no knowledge of Git is required to run Marvin.
+PM_Builder_Util.jar is found in this repository.
+PM_Builder uses Git, so Git must be installed but no knowledge of Git is required to run the script.

-`bash MarvinImport`
+`bash PM_Builder `

-## Marvin's Property File
+## PM_Builder's Property File

-Marvin allows for quick reuse by allowing the user to set up a property file that can be called to re-run the same commands over and over again.
+This script allows for quick reuse by allowing the user to set up a property file that can be called to re-run the same commands over and over again.
 The property file has properties for repository URL, repository branch, customer name, and custom object name.
-The property file can be set by adding the changes directly to the file or by running the different options available to Marvin.
-Run -> `bash MarvinImport -help` to view the different options.
+The property file can be set by adding the changes directly to the file or by running the different options available to the PM_Builder.
+Run -> `bash PM_Builder -help` to view the different options.

-## Using Marvin's Import Utility
+## Using PM_Builder's Import Utility

-Marvin can add common files to any folder in your file structure.
+The PM_Builder_util.jar can add common files to any folder in your file structure.
 Use ->

 @!import commonFile.js